 See the exhibit online: CUE 100 Library History Panels

 Researched and assembled by: Natasha Eklund, Brianna Sorensen, and Meghan Staal

 In 1974, the library was officially named the Arnold Guebert Library in recognition of the first librarian, Arnold Guebert, who played a crucial role in the institution’s beginnings.

 Imaginary animals may not have a place in modern zoology, but their endurance in our contemporary mythologies indicates something very real about human needs.
 Perhaps they endure because we need places for our minds to go – alternate realities that reflect the playfulness and possibilities of our imaginations.
 The artwork present in Creatures does just that.
 Amongst the elongated ears, discombobulated limbs and topsy-turvy environments are open narratives that we can make our own.

 Creatures features 19 artworks of fantastical begins by seven artists.

 Bring a Folding Chair

-Inspired by Black History Month, this exhibit celebrates and recognizes the significant contributes Black artists make to Alberta.
-With art works exploring history, heritage and contemporary concerns, the artists in this exhibition 'bring a folding chair' to the table of Canadian society and the art scene in Alberta and, in sitting at the table, give voice to our common humanity.
+Inspired by Black History Month, this exhibit celebrates and recognizes the significant contributions Black artists make to Alberta.
+With artworks exploring history, heritage, and contemporary concerns, the artists in this exhibition Bring a Folding Chair to the table of Canadian society and the art scene in Alberta, and, in sitting at the table, they give voice to our common humanity.